scch94/scch94/README.md

 ![Add a heading (1)](https://user-images.githubusercontent.com/109535432/204095015-7be0d5f8-bef0-44d2-8b43-008e3426396c.png)

 <h1 align="center">Hola👋, mi nombre es santiago canal</h1>
-<h4> soy un junior Full Stack Developer, tripulante graduado del proyecto mision-tic 2022 y estudiante del Bootcamp SoyHenry, desde hace un año decidí dar un cambio a mi carrera profesional para dedicarme totalmente al desarrollo web y estoy listo para probarme en el medio laboral.<h4/>
+<h4> I am a junior Full Stack Developer, I was a member of the mission-tic 2022 project and a student of the SoyHenry Bootcamp, a year ago I decided to make a change in my professional career to dedicate myself totally to web development and I am ready to enter the job market.<h4/>

 - 🔭 I’m currently working on [E-Commerce website](https://scch94.github.io/devgroupFrontend/)